xiaonui/metaFunc/README.md

 #### Overview
 &emsp;&emsp;At first, you will be greeted with a data summary section: a bar plot showing the functions and the number of corresponding genes.
 If you double click in a brush on the plot, the chart will be zoomed to the brush bounds.
 And double-clicking again (outside brush) will reset the zoom.

 &emsp;&emsp;The data will be shown in the table below.
 You need to select the functions of interest.
-On the right part, your selection will be visualized.
+The selected data will be displayed on the right.

 <center>
 <figure>